 Out of 10 cities and 10 driver profiles, we found car insurance annual averages for 21 insurance companies.
 Our research shows that on average, Travelers Insurance is the most affordable car insurance provider in the Sunflower State.
 At about $937.14 a year, or roughly $78 a month, it is almost $100 cheaper than Progressive and American Family Insurance, the second and third cheapest companies.

 Why should this matter to you?
 For one, if you’re looking for the cheapest quotes in Kansas for the average driver, this will give you a place to start.
 It’ll also show you the range of what people pay from company to company.
 Travelers is just under $940 and is much cheaper than Traders which hit the $4,000 mark.
-Take a look and see for yourself where you’ll most likely find the cheapest auto coverage in Kansas according to our analysis.
+Take a look and see for yourself to see the cheapest car insurance companies in Kansas according to our analysis.

 |Cheapest to Most Expensive|